4 / 53

 Rent a Walk-Behind Floor Scraper

 Some old vinyl sheet or tile floors are super easy to pull up.
 Others are so thoroughly glued down that you're lucky to remove quarter-size chunks with every whack of your handheld floor scraper.
-If a shovel and hand scraper are just not getting the job done, rent a walk-behind scraper.
+If a shovel and hand scraper are just not getting the job done in your kitchen demolition, rent a walk-behind scraper.
 For about $50 to $60 a day, you can save yourself a bunch of time and prevent a whole lot of wear and tear on your back and wrists.
 Many floor scrapers have an attachment for busting up ceramic tiles as well.